Sakketh7253/StaffHub-Employee-Management-System/README.md

 ## 📞 Support

-For support, feel free to reach out via email or create an issue on GitHub for any questions or feature requests.
+For support or project inquiries, feel free to reach out at sakkethraojuvvadi7253@gmail.com or create an issue on GitHub.

 ---